Your ‘Ask Vivian Week’ Answers

 Dear Nelson,

 Since you are currently taking the blood thinner Warfarin (Coumadin), I recommend you stick to the program as much as possible.
 Anticoagulant drugs have been linked to an increased risk of fractures.
 Here’s why: warfarin inhibits Vitamin K, best known as essential for the production of blood clotting factors.
-But Vitamin K is also related to osteocalcin, or bone Gla protein, which binds calcium and works with Vitamin D. Vitamin K is important to proper bone formation, and for that reason it is one of the Foundation Supplements in the Save Our Bones Program.
+But Vitamin K is also related to osteocalcin, or bone Gla protein, which binds calcium and works with Vitamin D. Vitamin K is important to proper bone formation, and for that reason it is one of the Foundation Supplements in the Osteoporosis Reversal Program.
 So you should consult with your doctor before taking Vitamin K. He or she can adjust the warfarin dosage as needed.

 In good health,